laravel/docs/artisan.md

     // Retrieve all options...
     $options = $this->options();

-If the argument or option does not exist, `null` will be returned.
+If the option does not exist, `false` will be returned.

 <a name="prompting-for-input"></a>
 ### Prompting For Input